 The basketweave pattern isn’t as complicated as it looks either.
 All you have to do is use two pavers one way and the next two the other way.
-This is the simple basket wave pattern.
-There are many variations.
+This is the simple basketweave pattern.

 Pinwheel Paver Patterns

-The pinwheel pattern is also very common.
-You use one small square paver and use four rectangle ones around it.
-The end result looks like a bunch of pinwheels are scattered over your patio.
-It is phenomenal.
+The pinwheel pattern is also common.
+You use one small square paver and then place four rectangle around it.
+The result looks like pinwheels scattered over your patio.

 Custom Paver Patterns

 This is the best paver patio paver pattern out there.
 All you have to do is draw out your pattern, then make sure all the measurements will work.
 Buy the pavers that you need for the job and create your masterpiece.